defano/wyldcard/README.md

 [Watch an interview of HyperCard's creators](https://www.youtube.com/watch?v=BeMRoYDc2z8) Bill Atkinson and Dan Winkler on The Computer Chronicles, circa 1987.

-**I want to run the _real_ HyperCard on modern machines?** Use the SheepShaver emulator to run Macintosh System Software on newer Macs or Windows machines.
+#### I want to run the _real_ HyperCard on modern machines

+Use the SheepShaver emulator to run Macintosh System Software on newer Macs or Windows machines.
 See [this tutorial](https://jamesfriend.com.au/running-hypercard-stack-2014) for details.

-**What if I'm an attorney looking to sue?** This project represents a homework assignment and is in no way associated with Apple's long-obsolete, HyperCard application program.
+#### I'm an attorney and I'd like to sue

+This project represents a homework assignment and is in no way associated with Apple's long-obsolete, HyperCard application program.
 HyperCard&trade;, HyperTalk&trade; and any other trademarks used within are the property of Apple, Inc. and/or their rightful owner(s).

 ## What can I do with this?